 Necklaces crafted by Vikings were real pieces of art.
-Made of metal and embellished with precious stones, glass beads, bone, ivory, amber or metal charms, they were built around a metal wire or a natural fiber (such as leather) and had various sizes and lengths.
+Made of metal and embellished with precious stones, glass beads, bone, ivory, amber or metal charms, they were built around a metal wire or a natural fibre (such as leather) and had various sizes and lengths.
 Featuring strong symbolic elements like geometric, zoomorphic or vegetal elements, the Viking necklaces were usually crafted in silver and showed the social status of the person who wore them.

-Neck rings were other essential jewelry pieces for the Vikings, and they often had at both ends the head of a snake or a wolf (different models have been discovered in burial sites, too) and twisting shapes on their length.
-Pendants is that category of Viking jewelry that includes an extensive range of models, and they were often made with gods’ images or protective symbols: Wheels of the Sun (symbol for prosperity, wealth and success), Moon Swastika (a female symbol for goddesses), Frigg (gods’ mother, Odin’s wife, awakens the intuition and brings love and peace in families) or Frey (fertility’s goddess, it is said that enhanced sensuality and attraction).
+Neck rings were other essential jewellery pieces for the Vikings, and they often had at both ends the head of a snake or a wolf (different models have been discovered in burial sites, too) and twisting shapes on their length.
+Pendants is that category of Viking jewellery that includes an extensive range of models, and they were often made with gods’ images or protective symbols: Wheels of the Sun (symbol for prosperity, wealth and success), Moon Swastika (a female symbol for goddesses), Frigg (gods’ mother, Odin’s wife, awakens the intuition and brings love and peace in families) or Frey (fertility’s goddess, it is said that enhanced sensuality and attraction).

-These pieces of jewelry were not often encountered in Viking outfits, as archeologists explain that in the early ages they did not wear earrings at all.
+These pieces of jewellery were not often encountered in Viking outfits, as archaeologists explain that in the early ages they did not wear earrings at all.
 As they expanded their territories and met other peoples wearing earrings, they adopted these adornment objects and also started crafting them.
 There have been discovered in the burial sites both simple silver earrings models, but also featuring little stones and charms and even a particular type of earring that covered the entire ear.

 Even now, after more than a thousand years, the Viking jewelry pieces represent models for nowadays artisans.
 This peoples’ ornaments are even today loved by many people worldwide and the symbols carefully crafted into these pieces are believed to protect their owners or give them strength.
 Even for those who do not believe in the protective powers the Viking jewelry pieces carry, they still represent elegant, beautiful pieces that can complement an outfit.
 Crafted both for aesthetics and function, the Viking jewelry pieces constituted an essential element of the self-expression dimension of the society, and it is fantastic that this heritage has survived until present days.